frontity/api-reference/docs-api/frontity-packages/features-packages/wp-comments.md

 add_filter( 'rest_allow_anonymous_comments', '__return_true' );
 ```

-You can add that directly in your `theme.php` file or use a [Code Snippets](https://wordpress.org/plugins/code-snippets/) plugin.
+YYou can add that directly in your theme's `functions.php` file or use a [Code Snippets](https://wordpress.org/plugins/code-snippets/) plugin.

 ### In Frontity

 This package doesn't have any configuration.
-It just need to be added in the `frontity.settings.js` to the `packages` array.
+It just needs to be added to the `packages` array in `frontity.settings.js`.

 **`frontity.settings.js`**